 A real estate manager might require custom subsidiary ledgers to manage trust accounts for various properties in a portfolio.
 Rather than every property’s trust account being displayed separately in financial reports, they can be summarized in a control account named Trust funds payable.
 Yet funds associated with different properties are separately identified in their own special accounts.

 A designer and manufacturer of robotic fabrication equipment receives large advance deposits with sales orders.
 Because delivery of its customized products typically takes 18 to 24 months, the company prefers more visibility into customers’ deposits than is furnished by Manager’s normal handling under Accounts receivable.
 So it creates a custom control account, Customer deposits in the Liabilities group and uses special accounts as subsidiary ledgers for various customers’ deposits.
 No matter how many customer deposits are received and eventually consumed, the Balance Sheet structure remains fixed from year to year, with only the one control account showing.

 Special accounts cannot be used for income or expense accounts on the Profit and Loss Statement side of the chart of accounts.
 They can only be used for Balance Sheet accounts in the Assets, Liabilities, or Equity groups.

 To create a custom subsidiary ledger, first enable the Special Accounts tab.
 Below the left navigation pane, click Customize, check the box for Special Accounts, and click Update:

-While special accounts will automatically be assigned to a default control account named Special accounts, you should normally create a new control account on the Balance Sheet for every new category of special account.
-Go to Settings, click on Chart of Accounts, then New Account on the Balance Sheet (left) side of the screen:
+Special accounts will automatically be assigned to a default control account named Special accounts.
+You can rename this control account to something more suitable if you will only have one category of special accounts.
+But you should normally create a new control account on the Balance Sheet for every new category of special account.
+Go to Settings, click on Control Accounts, then New Control Account for the special accounts category: